RegretSSS/mcp-taskmanager/README.md

 # MCP TaskManager

 Model Context Protocol server for Task Management.
-This allows Claude Desktop (or any MCP client) to manage and execute tasks in a structured workflow system.
+This allows Claude Desktop (or any MCP client) to manage and execute tasks in a structured workflow system.Added the concept of ApprovedRequest compared to the original version to prevent the list command from polluting the context of the large model.

 ## Key Features